tristanjtate/interactive-rating-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - Tailwind CSS documentation is extremely useful and the interface for documentation is AWESOME!
+- [Tailwind CSS Documentation](https://tailwindcss.com/docs/utility-first) - Tailwind CSS documentation is extremely useful and the interface for documentation is AWESOME!